Knight1/VanMooof-Module/README.md

 ### Dead Module?

-You can apply 12Vdc via a DC Plug (the normal charging Port) and it will only charge the Module Battery even if the main Battery is connected.
+You can apply 12Vdc via a DC Plug on the normal charging Port and it will only charge the Module Battery even if the main Battery is connected (dead or alive).

 ### Module is going into shipping mode outside bike?